aanchal4/draft-timestamp-implmentation-advice/draft-aanchal-time-implementation-guidance.md

 # Introduction

-It is hard to understate the importance of time in modern digital systems.
+It is hard to overstate the importance of time in modern digital systems.
 The functionality and security of applications (distributed or local to one system) and that of network protocols generally hinge on some notion of time.
 For implementation, these applications and protocols have to choose one of the